Your session has timed out

 Nice Burberry eyeglasses.

 She's using them to read a mountain of 300+ resumes.
-Like most managers, she prefers the ones with volunteer work.
-Yet most applicants don't show it.
-Why?
+They all look the same.

-But how do you list it on a resume?
+But how do you list volunteering on a resume?
 Just tossing it in anywhere won't work.
 Worse, it can backfire horribly.

 This guide will show you: